metadata-research/yamz/README.md

 export FLASK_RUN_PORT=xxxx

+If you want to run in development mode

+export FLASK_ENVIRONMENT=development

 flask run

 Note that when working in dev mode, the google authorized urls must allow access on the port for authentication to work.
 You set these in the [console](https://console.cloud.google.com/apis/credentials).
 Orcid authentication similarly will only work if the url is pre-authorized.

 ## Import legacy entries